A booking platform allowing customers to manage their online learning sessions.

-I designed a concept around the basic features and initial requirements, which acted as a real working model.
+I designed a concept around the basic features and initial requirements, which acted as an actual working model.
 I folded in considerations for mobile at this stage as many customers would be making these updates from their phones.

 The design concept allowed us to have a realistic illustration of the basic features and interactions, which meant we could have meaningful product discussions and assess the work scope more accurately.

 Once we finalized the rescheduling design paradigms, I presented and iterated on high-fidelity designs with the team, including executives and our technology team, over three weeks.
-We performed user testing to the best of our ability but were unable to secure a high number of participants.
-We would validate much later through metrics and other means that customers understood the work we did from a usability perspective.
+We performed user testing to the best of our ability but could not secure a high number of participants.
+We would validate much later through metrics and other means that customers understood our work from a usability perspective.

 We developed the platform in-house, and a front-end engineer and I worked closely together to build the platform.
-As we were building, we continued to test with users and made slight modifications in code as new research data was discovered.
+As we were building, we continued to test with users and made slight modifications in code upon discovering new insights via research.
 Our goal was not to make significant changes but to optimize the work that was already in progress.
-We made changes in code that didn't impact the delivery timeline.
+We made code changes that didn't impact the delivery timeline.